DR. DAVID A. JORDAN

 Since 2003, he has served as an Adjunct Professor at Clark University (Worcester, MA) in both the Graduate School of Management (GSOM) and the College of Professional Studies.
 His teaching has focused on Strategic Management; Public Policy & Administration; Strategic Marketing; Healthcare Management; and more recently on the emerging phenomenon of “Social Entrepreneurship.”
 In 2007, Clark University named Dr. Jordan its “social entrepreneur-in-residence”.

 Dr. Jordan was honored by the Worcester Business Journal in 2002 as their first-ever Business Leader of the Year – Nonprofit category and again in both 2005 and 2006 when the Worcester Business Journal ranked Seven Hills Foundation as the fastest growing nonprofit organization in Central Massachusetts in consecutive years.
-In 2007, he was named by the Worcester Business Journal as one of the “Top 15 Entrepreneurs” in Central Massachusetts – the only nonprofit leader so recognized.
+In 2007, he was named by the Worcester Business Journal as one of the “Top 15 Entrepreneurs” in Central Massachusetts – the only nonprofit leader so recognized, and in 2019 and 2021as one of the 50 most influential people in Central Massachusetts.

-In 2015 the Nobel Peace Prize Laureate, Muhammad Yunus asked Dr. Jordan to found the first Yunus Social Business Centre in the United States at Becker College, and in 2017 named Dr. Jordan as his National (USA) Director of the Yunus Social Business Resource and Support Center whose intent is to establish Yunus Centres at major universities throughout America.
+In 2015 the Nobel Peace Prize Laureate, Muhammad Yunus asked Dr. Jordan to found the first Yunus Social Business Centre in the United States at Becker College.